2:1 (or international equivalent) in a discipline with significant economics content.

 Months of entry

-The course is designed to train you in the use of analytic and quantitative methods in examining economic issues, and to provide research training of the level required to proceed to a PhD programme in Economics.
+It is designed to train you in the use of analytic and quantitative methods in examining economic issues, providing research training at the level needed to progress to a PhD.

 Qualification and course duration

 - +44 (0) 115 951 5559